nixworks/public/news/2012/12/25/README.md

 ##### Mi-8
 ### [Five people are killed when a Mi-8 helicopter of Ukraine's internal troops crashes in Oleksandriia, Kirovohrad Oblast, Ukraine. ](/news/2012/12/25/five-people-are-killed-when-a-mi-8-helicopter-of-ukraine-s-internal-troops-crashes-in-oleksandriia-kirovohrad-oblast-ukraine.md)
-_Context: Mi-8, helicopter, Oleksandriia, Ukraine, internal troops, Kirovohrad Oblast_
+_Context: internal troops, helicopter, Oleksandriia, Kirovohrad Oblast, Mi-8, Ukraine_

 ##### M6 motorway
 ### [Two young brothers and a woman are killed motor car accident on the northbound carriageway of the M6 motorway in Staffordshire, England. ](/news/2012/12/25/two-young-brothers-and-a-woman-are-killed-motor-car-accident-on-the-northbound-carriageway-of-the-m6-motorway-in-staffordshire-england.md)